StephanieCrispin/ITechHire-Backend/README.md

-# 0HobPanioN Backend
+# ITechHire Backend

-This is the main codebase for hobpanion backend.
+This is the main codebase for ITechHire backend.